 White Mountain Freezer Replacement Electric Head

-White Mountain stopped making ice cream freezers and replacement parts in 2020.
-This left a huge void for an economical replacement motor.
-The Oakware motor was developed as an economy exact replacement for the 4 and 6-qt White Mountain freezers built from the 1990s until 2020.
+White Mountain discontinued production of ice cream freezers and replacement parts in 2020.
+This left a massive void for an economical replacement motor.
+The Oakware motor was developed as an economical, exact replacement for the 4- and 6-qt White Mountain freezers manufactured from the 1990s through 2020.
 (Primarily the dark green motors)

-The Oakware motor has several improvements that were issues with the White Mountain motors.
-It utilizes bronze bushings, better gears to make it double-acting, and a newly designed motor to be more efficient and durable.
+The Oakware motor has several improvements that address issues with the White Mountain motors.
+It uses bronze bushings, improved double-acting gears, and a newly designed motor for greater efficiency and durability.
 The 1200 RPM 1.1 Amp motor is powerful enough to restart after adding extra ingredients toward the end of the batches.

-The motor will fit Immergood 6-qt fiberglass freezers sold with White Mountain Motors and current 4 and 6-qt Immergood poly tub freezers.
+The motor will fit Immergood 6-qt fiberglass freezers sold with White Mountain Motors, as well as current 4- and 6-qt Immergood poly tub freezers.

 This motor can still be used on the 3/8" dasher with limitations (see below.)